bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `GM` lb

+Qualifiers: /PROMPT /NOPROMPT

+Qualifier Defaults: /NOPROMPT

 Defaults: current

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
 `GM` performs a Gaussian multiplication apodization.
 In this  apodization, the FID is multiplied by a decaying real Gaussian function.
 This results in a broadening of spectral lines after Fourier transformation which masks noise at the expense of resolution.
 When Gaussian multiplication is applied to a perfect, non-decaying complex sine wave and a Fourier transform is performed, the result will be a perfect Gaussian line shape.
 While the user need not be currently viewing the processing buffer in order to use `GM`, `GM` operates only on processing buffer 1.

-`GM` takes one argument, "lb" which is the line broadening factor expressed in the current default frequency units (Hz, kHz, or MHz), as set and displayed by `UNIT /FREQ` or by `UNIT /FREQ /DFLT` if `UNIT /FREQ` is PPM.
-The legal values of "lb" are real numbers between -1000 Hz and 1000 Hz, inclusive.
-If "lb" is omitted, RNMR will not prompt for a value but rather will perform the apodization with the current line broadening factor, as set and displayed by the command `LB`.
-If a legal value of "lb" is specified, the current line broadening factor will be updated before Gaussian multiplication of the data.  `GM` multiplies each block of processing buffer 1 by the real function:
+`GM` takes one argument, lb which is the line broadening factor expressed in the current default frequency units (Hz, kHz, or MHz), as set and displayed by `UNIT /FREQ` or by `UNIT /FREQ /DFLT` if `UNIT /FREQ` is PPM.
+The legal values of lb are real numbers between -1000 Hz and 1000 Hz, inclusive.
+If lb is omitted, RNMR will not prompt for a value unless the /PROMPT qualifier is used but rather will perform the apodization with the current line broadening factor, as set and displayed by the command `LB`.
+If a legal value of "lb" is specified, the current line broadening factor will be updated before Gaussian multiplication of the data. `GM` multiplies each block of processing buffer 1 by the real
+function:

     F(I) = EXP-(0.5*PI*(I-1)* LB/SW)^2)